Quadratically Regularized Subgradient Methods for Weakly Convex Optimization with Weakly Convex Constraints: Inexact Quadratically Regularized Constrained Method

 However, the SSG method cannot be directly applied to \eqref{eq:phit} due to the constraints $g(\by) + \frac{\hat{\rho}}{2}\|\by - \bx_t\|^2\leq 0$.
 Thanks to the recent development in the first-order methods for nonlinear constrained convex optimization, there are existing techniques that can potentially be used as a subroutine to solve \eqref{eq:phit} in our main algorithm.
 To facilitate the description of our main algorithm and its anlaysis, we formally define the subroutine with the property we need as follows. \begin{definition} An algorithm $\mathcal{A}$ is called an \textbf{oracle for \eqref{eq:phit}} if, for any $t\geq0$, $\hat\rho>0$, $\hat\epsilon>0$, $\delta\in(0,1)$, and $\bx_t\in\X$, it finds (potentially stochastic)\footnote{Here, we allow $\mathcal{A}$ to be a stochastic algorithm.} $\bx_{t+1}\in\X$ such that, with a probability of at least $1-\delta$,

 where $\widehat\bx_t$ is defined in \eqref{eq:phit}.
 We denote the output of $\mathcal{A}$ by $\bx_{t+1}=\mathcal{A}(\bx,\hat\rho,\hat\epsilon,\delta)$. \end{definition}

-Before we discuss which algorithms to use as the orcale, we first present the main algorithm, the inexact proximally constrained (IPC) method, in Algorithm \ref{alg:icpp} and analyze the number of iterations it needs for finding a nearly $\epsilon$-stationary point.
+Before we discuss which algorithms to use as the orcale, we first present the main algorithm, the inexact quadratically regularized constrained (IQRC) method, in Algorithm \ref{alg:iqrc} and analyze the number of iterations it needs for finding a nearly $\epsilon$-stationary point.

 The following lemma shows that the optimal Lagrangian multiplier of \eqref{eq:phit} is uniformly bounded for all $t$ under Assumption~\ref{assume:stochastic}.
-This is critical for establishing the convergence of Algorithm~\ref{alg:icpp}. \begin{lemma} Suppose $\hat\rho\in(\rho,\rho+\rho_\epsilon]$.
-Let $\bx_t$ be generated by Algorithm~\ref{alg:icpp}, $\widehat\bx_t$ be defined in \eqref{eq:phit}, and $\lambda_t$ be the Lagrangian multiplier in the KKT conditions \eqref{eq:KKTprox} of \eqref{eq:phit} satisfied by $\widehat\bx_t$.
+This is critical for establishing the convergence of Algorithm~\ref{alg:iqrc}. \begin{lemma} Suppose $\hat\rho\in(\rho,\rho+\rho_\epsilon]$.
+Let $\bx_t$ be generated by Algorithm~\ref{alg:iqrc}, $\widehat\bx_t$ be defined in \eqref{eq:phit}, and $\lambda_t$ be the Lagrangian multiplier in the KKT conditions \eqref{eq:KKTprox} of \eqref{eq:phit} satisfied by $\widehat\bx_t$.
 We have $\lambda_t \leq \frac{M+\hat\rho D }{\sqrt{2 \sigma_\epsilon (\hat{\rho} - \rho)}}$ for $t=0,1,2,\dots,T-1$ with a probability of at least $1-\delta$. \end{lemma}